Practice-organization-030/WebApiForGitHubPractice/testresolve.md

-test file to resolve delete file conflicts
+test file to resolve delete file conflicts made some changes